First-principles determination of the phonon-point defect scattering and thermal transport due to fission products in ThO2: Results and Discussion

-The previous study using same methodology has shown that in general the substitutional atoms scatter phonons less effectively than vacancies \cite{Polanco_InN}.
-Our ThO$_2$ results shows that a substitution by a significantly lighter He atom results in phonon scattering with a strength comparable to thorium vacancy, to an extent that they overlap.
-The primary reason for He substitution to strongly scatter phonons is because He as a light chemically inert atom induces a force constant variance very similar to that of the thorium vacancy(supplementary information [SI]: Table 1).
-As expected, a similar resonant peak as seen in thorium vacancy is also observed for the helium substitution at the same frequency.
+The previous study using same methodology has shown that, in general, substitutional atoms scatter phonons less effectively than vacancies \cite{Polanco_InN}.
+Our ThO$_2$ results as shown in Fig.~\ref{Fig3.png} indicate that a substitution by a significantly lighter He atom results in phonon scattering with a strength comparable to thorium vacancy, to the extent that they overlap.
+The primary reason for He substitution to strongly scatter phonons is because He as a light chemically inert atom induces a force constant variance very similar to that of the thorium vacancy(SI: Table 1 [xx]).
+As expected, a similar resonant peak as seen in a thorium vacancy is also observed for a helium substitution at the same frequency.

 Among the other substitutional atoms, intuitively based on mass differences, one expects the scattering strength to be He$_{Th}$ $>$ Kr$_{Th}$ $>$ Zr$_{Th}$ $>$ I$_{Th}$ $>$ Xe$_{Th}$.
 However, contrary to this intuition, the predicted scattering strengths of the fission products were He$_{Th}$ $>$ Kr$_{Th}$ $>$ I$_{Th}$ $>$ Xe$_{Th}$ $>$ Zr$_{Th}$, where the Zr$_{Th}$ substitution scattered phonons the least.
 To understand why the Zr$_{Th}$ substitution showed minimal phonon scattering, we computed the Frobenius norm ratio of the IFC matrix (SI: Table 1) and found that the force constant perturbations were the lowest when Zr was in thorium sites.
-This can be attributed to the fact that, unlike noble gas elements (He, Xe and Kr) and a electronegative element (I), Zr is a electropositive element, and Zr in the cation lattice site can donate electrons to the oxygen and form bonds.
-The charge transfer in the substitutional defects was quantified (SI: Fig. 10) to provide insights into the redistribution of charge and bond strength.
+This can be attributed to the fact that, unlike noble gas elements (He, Xe and Kr) and electronegative elements (I), Zr is an electropositive element, and Zr in a cation lattice site can donate electrons to the oxygen and form bonds.
+The charge transfer in the substitutional defects was quantified (SI: Fig. 3 [xx]) to provide insights into the redistribution of charge and bond strength.
 In the case of a Zr substitution, the charge transfer takes place from the Zr atom out towards the surrounding O atoms.
 Also, the charge accumulated around the Zr atom is negligible since Th and Zr have similar ionic charges.
-This observation clearly indicates that the local chemical modification can significantly impact the force constant perturbations and, thus, phonon scattering.
+This observation clearly indicates that local chemical modification can significantly impact force constant perturbations and, thus, phonon scattering.